n00b69/woa-betalm/README.md

 > [!Warning]
 > This device and the files provided in this guide have issues.
-Do not use.
+Windows will boot but you cannot interact with it at all. **Do not use**.

 <img align="right" src="https://github.com/n00b69/woa-betalm/blob/main/betalm.png" width="350" alt="Windows 11 running on betalm">